PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-06 06:57:33
+Last updated: 2024-04-06 06:58:09
-Random Quote: Where some choose to look at this bra half-empty, I choose to look at this bra half-full. - Barney Stinson
+Random Quote: That girl was just crying.
+She's so sad and defenseless... anyone have a condom? - Barney Stinson